 He said: “In many cases a six to eight metre home extension would have a serious impact on neighbouring properties and should not be permitted.
 We’re also concerned that loosening planning rules on offices, shops and industrial units could result in unsightly developments which seriously blight adjacent buildings.”

-Abacus Solicitors have specialist solicitors who deal with a wide variety of property disputes.
+Abacus Solicitors have specialist solicitors who deal with a wide variety of neighbour disputes.

 If you require advice on any property dispute issue then please contact Gareth Jones at firstname.lastname@example.org or call 0161 833 0044.